eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 A PID Provider or an Attestation Provider implements device binding by including a cryptographic public key in the PID or attestation and signing it.
-The corresponding private key is protected by a certified WSCD in the Wallet Unit.
+The corresponding private key is protected by a certified WSCA/WSCD in the Wallet Unit.

 [Topic 9](./annexes/annex-2/annex-2-high-level-requirements.md#a239-topic-9---wallet-unit-attestation)
-explains that a WSCD generates a public-private key pair for each attestation upon request of the Wallet Unit, and that the Wallet Unit sends the public key to the PID Provider or Attestation Provider.
-Furthermore, it discusses how the PID or Attestation Provider can verify that the corresponding private key is really protected by the WSCD.
+explains that a WSCA/WSCD generates a public-private key pair for each attestation upon request of the Wallet Unit, and that the Wallet Unit sends the public key to the PID Provider or Attestation Provider.
+Furthermore, it discusses how the PID or Attestation Provider can verify that the corresponding private key is really protected by the WSCA/WSCD.

-During an interaction, the Relying Party verifies that the PID or attestation it received from a Wallet Unit is indeed bound to the WSCD included in the Wallet Unit.
+During an interaction, the Relying Party verifies that the PID or attestation it received from a Wallet Unit is indeed bound to the WSCA/WSCD included in the Wallet Unit.
 The Relying Party does so by requesting the Wallet Unit to sign some data using the private key corresponding to the public key in the PID or attestation.
 For this reason, device binding is also called 'proof of possession'.
 In